-Protein glycosylation in ageing-related diseases through study of Down syndrome as accelerated ageing condition
+Protein glycosylation in aging-related diseases through the study of Down syndrome as an accelerated aging condition

 This project is supported by the “Research Cooperability“ Program of the Croatian Science Foundation funded by the European Union from the European Social Fund under the Operational Programme Efficient Human Resources 2014- 2020.

 Name of the project: Protein glycosylation in aging-related diseases through the study of Down syndrome as accelerated aging condition (Project ID: PZS-2019-02-4277)

 Project Co-leader: Prof. Dean Nižetić, Queen Mary University of London

 The total value of the project: 2.200.000,00 HRK

 For more information, please contact: prof. Gordan Lauc, project leader, firstname.lastname@example.org

 Croatia (and the whole of Europe) are suffering from the most unfavorable demographic trends.
 They include high population-aging rates, and an increasing incidence of age-related cognitive impairment, Alzheimer’s dementia (AD), and other aging-related diseases.
 Recently, the immunoglobulin G (IgG) glycome pattern has been reported to be an accurate biomarker of chronological and biological aging, as well as systemic inflammation.